jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 * I prefer systems that have job titles that map to what people think about rather than arbitrary numbers.
 So these levels use titles like "Software Engineer", rather than "L2".

 * I like having about $US10K bumps in salary for every level.
-This leads to more frequent promotions, which makes the promotions less high-stakes.
-I’ve seen some evidence from an analysis at a previous company that suggest that high-stakes promotions go more poorly for under represented minorities (but don't have the reference handy, unfortunately).
+This leads to more frequent promotions, which makes the promotions less high-stake.
+I’ve seen some evidence from an analysis at a previous company that suggests that high-stakes promotions go more poorly for underrepresented minorities (but don't have the reference handy, unfortunately).
 Having more frequent promotions can help eliminate that.
 I’ve also heard many horror stories from big tech companies with high-stakes promotions.
-These have shaped my thinking so that I believe you should optimize for more promotions, with smaller bumps.
+These have shaped my thinking.
+I now believe you should optimize for more promotions, with smaller bumps.
 But you want the raise to feel meaningful, so there is a minimum amount.

-* I have a lot of experience with and prefer pay systems that are [fair](/implementing-pay-equity/) -- where your pay is more dependent on your impact than your ability to negotiate.
+* I have a lot of experience with and prefer [fair pay systems](/implementing-pay-equity/) -- where your pay is more dependent on your impact than your ability to negotiate.

-* These leveling systems can be used with both [geographically adjusted compensation](/compensation-and-equity/) or without.
+* These leveling systems can be used with both [geographically adjusted compensation](/compensation-and-equity/) and without.

 ## When should you introduce engineering levels

-The conventional wisdom (which means a source I can't remember) is that you should wait for product market fit before introducing levels.
+The conventional wisdom (which means a source I can't remember) is that you should wait for product-market fit before introducing levels.

 I think that's generally pretty good advice.
 After product market fit, you're hopefully doing more hiring and growing the organization.
 Having engineering levels helps you hire and retain your people better.